ros-industrial/ros2_canopen/canopen/sphinx/configuration-package.rst

     Once you have defined the configuration of your master, add your slaves.
 The following describes the mandatory data per slave.
 Further configuration options can be found `here`_.
+    The slave name is the node name that will be assigned to the driver.

     .. code-block::